 Federal authorities blocked the Minnesota Bureau of Criminal Apprehension from the shooting scene even after state investigators obtained a signed judicial warrant to access it.
 Bureau officers were working at the scene Sunday morning.

 Minnesota Attorney General Keith Ellison filed a lawsuit Saturday to preserve evidence collected by federal officials that state authorities had not yet been able to inspect.
-A federal judge issued an order blocking the Trump administration from “destroying or altering evidence” related to the shooting.
+A federal judge issued an order blocking the Trump administration from tampering with evidence related to the shooting.
 A hearing was scheduled for Monday in federal court in St. Paul.

 An Immigration and Customs Enforcement official, Marcos Charles, reported that one ICE agent had permanently lost part of his finger when a protester bit it off Saturday during the demonstrations.
-“This kind of violence is not a coincidence,” he said.
-“When sanctuary politicians, activists and the media work hard to create chaos and fear instead of using their platforms to reassure their communities, this is the result.”
+He characterized the incident as reflecting broader tensions during the protests.

 Community Gathers in Mourning